ona-li-toki-e-jan-Epiphany-tawa-mi/ap/README.md

 A simple NixOS configuration for making wireless access points.

-ap contains an SSH server for administration, and use create_ap to run and manage the access point.
+ap contains an SSH server for administration, and uses Network Manager and create_ap to run and manage the access point.

 # How to setup/deploy.